aminulsiam/Laravel-Blog/readme.md

 - [Aminul Haq Mallik](https://aminulsiam.github.io/)

-Feel free to email me, if you have any question.
+Feel free to email me (aminulhossain90@gmail.com), if you have any question.